 NASA is currently looking into developing small-scale fusion reactors for powering deep-space rockets.
 Fusion propulsion would boast an unlimited fuel supply (hydrogen), would be more efficient and would ultimately lead to faster rockets.

-For more information on nuclear fusion reactors and related topics, check out the links on the next page.
+For more information on nuclear fusion reactors and related topics, check out the links below.